mahbubrahman1/mahbubrahman1/README.md

 - 🔭 I’m currently working on **my project**

-- 💻 Most used line of code `git commit -m"initail commit"`
+- 💻 Most used line of code `git commit -m"initial commit"`

 - 💬 Ask me about **anything**